sankalpsp07/AWS-Security-Hands-on-Labs-for-Students/README.md

 ### Lab 2: Incident Response on AWS

-This lab is designed to provide an introduction to incident response on AWS.
+This lab is designed to provide an introduction AWS Inspector.
 The lab includes step-by-step instructions to help users set up and configure these services on AWS to detect and respond to security incidents.
-By the end of this lab, users will have a basic understanding of **incident response** on AWS and be able to apply it to their own *projects*.
+By the end of this lab, users will have a basic understanding of AWS Inspector on AWS and be able to apply it to their own *projects*.

 ## Conclusion